wp-plugins/wp-app-studio/readme.txt

 Fixed minor bugs related to entity layout and capabilities.

 == Changelog ==
+= 4.1 (12/2/2014) =
+* Fixed misc. bugs for better compatibility with other WordPress plugins.
+* Added admin notices feature to app settings page.
+Admin notices can be triggered after plugin activation and can be used to display special offers, plugin links, upgrade notices etc. You can create up to 2 notices.
+* Added header and footer textareas for relationship layouts.
+You can enclose your relationship layout(loop) HTML code with these new header and footer wrappers.
+The wrappers are available for "To/From Entity connected/related relationships."
 = 4.0 (10/21/2014) =
 * More than 8 months of intense development since WPAS 3
 * Rewrote core to make platform more compliant with WordPress Plugin coding standards and best practices in general.